twitter/finagle/finagle-smtp/README.md

 ### Example

-The example of sending email to a local SMTP server with SmtpSimple and handling errors can be seen in `Example.scala`.
+The example of sending email to a local SMTP server with SmtpSimple and handling errors can be seen in (`Example.scala`)[https://github.com/suncelesta/finagle/blob/master/finagle-smtp/src/main/scala/com/twitter/finagle/Example.scala].